Page Contents

 Portugal’s N2 road crosses four mountain ranges, 11 rivers, and 35 municipalities, with a menu of local gastronomical delights and world-famous wine to fuel your journey of rich Roman heritage.

-Pedro Pedrosa, a keen cyclist and Portugal A2Z Walking and Biking Co-Founder, has got in-depth knowledge about Portugal’s cycling routes.
+Pedro Pedrosa, a keen cyclist and Portugal A2Z Walking and Biking Co-Founder, has in-depth knowledge about Portugal’s cycling routes.
 Here, he shares his tips for how to cycle the N2 road, and why this life-affirming journey is one to add to the bucket list.

 1. Why cycle the N2 in Portugal?